When learning a new piece of music, when should a musician work on getting right the rhythm and feel of the piece?

 Practice Makes Permanent

-One of the most repeated terms used to, and by, musicians is that “practice makes perfect”.
-I’ve heard this altered to, “practice makes permanent”. i.e. if we repeat a thing over and over then we do internalize it and it becomes a facility we have “without consciously thinking about it”.
+One of the most repeated terms used by musicians is that “practice makes perfect”.
+I’ve heard this altered to, “practice makes permanent”. i.e. if we repeat a thing, over and over, then we do internalize it and it becomes a facility we have “without consciously thinking about it”.
 This is why we can do complex coordinated movements without much conscious thought such as driving cars and even using a knife and fork.
 If you’ve never done these things in your life before they can be very challenging for the very first time, but once performed daily one doesn’t even recognize them as a challenge anymore.
 It’s as if an entirely different part of your mind is assigned to the task.
-So, what is important is that we are very selective about using this repetition technique and make sure it affects don’t work against us because if what we are practising is not beneficial then it will get internalized just as readily….
+So, what is important is that we are very selective about using this repetition technique and make sure its effects don’t work against us because if what we are practising is not beneficial then it will get internalized just as readily….
 So, practice can make perfect; It will eventually make permanent, but that permanency can defeat you as well as help you.

 Developing your own sense of timing